Kristina01111000/WordPressTheme/README.md

 using filezilla as the server for wordpress, class uses mamp

-blank theme at underscores.me
+blank wp theme at underscores.me
-	 => much easier than writing it all out, can be edited easily
+	 => much easier than writing it all out, can be edited

 upload theme to wordpress by going to: